 An increasing number of applications are offering applicationspecific encrypted DNS resolution settings, rather than defaulting to using only the system resolver.
-A variety of heuristics and resolvers are available in different applications including hardcoded lists of recognized DoH/DoT servers.
+A variety of heuristics and resolvers are available in different applications including hard-coded lists of recognized DoH/DoT servers.

-Users will only be aware of and have the ability to control such settings if applications provide the following functions:
+Generally, users are not aware of application specific DNS settings, and may not have control over those settings.
+To address these limitations, users will only be aware of and have the ability to control such settings if applications provide the following functions:

-o communicate clearly to users the change when the default application resolver changes away from the system resolver o provide configuration options to change the default o provide configuration options to always use the system resolver
+o communicate clearly to users the change when the default application resolver changes away from the system resolver o provide configuration options to change the default application resolver, including a choice to always use the system resolver o provide mechanisms for users to locally inspect, selectively forward, and filter queries (either via the application itself or use of the system resolver)